|

 my fellow Brummie author Chris McCabe

-mean that I want be going back to London
+which doesn't mean that I won't be going

 London or elsewhere in the